Democrat Biden to outline how he would oversee coronavirus vaccine

 Trump has accused Biden of promoting vaccine fears for political purposes.
 Last week, he called on Biden to “apologize for the reckless anti-vaccine rhetoric.”

-The coronavirus has caused about 195,000 U.S. deaths, the most of any country, and millions of job losses.
+The coronavirus has caused more than 195,000 U.S. deaths, the most of any country, and millions of job losses.

 Inoculation experts have expressed concern that not enough Americans will volunteer to take an approved coronavirus vaccine, in part because of the speed with which it is being created.
 Most vaccinations are developed over a decade or more.